shinyamagami/Dokku-on-VPS/README.md

 # Object storage for Active Storage

-So most people have to use external service for Active Storage.
+Most people use external service for Active Storage.
 AWS S3 is the most popular choice because it started early.
 CloudFlare R2 is a new kid on the block and more affordable.
 I haven't used it yet but seems simpler to use.